MonashMath/SCI1022/Unix-CLI.md

 $ cd dir1
 ```

-However, with `cp`, the trailing slashes **do make a difference worth noting**.
-This difference is indeed the source of much confusion.
-In particular, when copying directories, the behavior that we usually want is to copy the directory contents *including* the directory itself, which is achieved leaving off the trailing slash.
-When copying files, you also need to include the `-r` option (for “recursive”).
-For example, to copy the whole directory tree rooted at `txt_files` (including itself) to a new directory called `dir`, we can do the following:
+In Linux-based systems, the presence or absence of the trailing slashes makes no difference as well when copying directories.
+(It does, however, on e.g., MacOS systems; for simplicity, we restrict ourselves to Linux-based OSs.)
+The behavior that we get is to copy the directory contents *including* the directory itself, i.e.,

 ```bash
 $ cd